alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 That's not what privilege is about.

 {%
-  slide
-  :deck => "privilege_inclusion",
-  :slide => 10,
+  slide_image2
+  filename="slide10.png"
-  :alt => "A tweet from jaythenerdkid: “one thing that makes privilege so hard to dismantle is that the privileged don’t realise they have it”."
+  alt="A tweet from jaythenerdkid: “one thing that makes privilege so hard to dismantle is that the privileged don’t realise they have it”." caption="Link to original tweet: <https://twitter.com/jaythenerdkid/status/763451754138701824>"
 %}
-  Link to original tweet: <https://twitter.com/jaythenerdkid/status/763451754138701824>
-{% endslide %}

 This is one of the hardest things about dealing with privilege: this false idea of what it means, so people assume they don't have it.

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 11,
+  slide_image2
+  filename="slide11.png"
-  :alt => "Having privilege means there are obstacles you don't have to deal with."
+  alt="Having privilege means there are obstacles you don't have to deal with."
 %}

 Privilege is about having benefits based on traits you possess.